apm-workshop/at-etaps2026/_pages/index.md

 <b>IMPORTANT:</b> this is a special edition.
 The <b>standard edition of APM 2026</b> will be hosted by TU Darmstadt, Germany, __7-9 October, 2026__.
 Save the dates!
 <!--
 Further information can be found [[here]](https://apm-workshop.github.io/2025/assets/APM-2026-Invitation.pdf), and more will be available soon.
-For questions, please contact Asmae Tabar (asmae.heydari-tabar@kit.edu).
 -->
+For questions, please send an mail to apm-2026@se.tu-darmstadt.de.
 <hr>
 <br>